What is the Benefit of Completing Scientific Art Projects?

 Steps: This project gives you a lot of room for creativity.
 You can make the poster in any of the following ways:

-For people who live in warm weather all year, that don’t see these kinds of changes, this project opens up the door to talk about weather and season changes in other parts of the country or other parts of the world, which can also be made into a geography lesson (e.g., where on the map do these types of weather changes occur?).
+For people who live in warm weather all year, that don’t see these kinds of changes, this project opens up the door to talk about the weather and season changes in other parts of the country or other parts of the world.

-4. Make Your Own Green (or any color) Slime
+Make Your Own Blue (or any color) Slime

 - Borax (a powder found by the laundry detergent in the grocery store)